links

 Clojure

 Clojure is a modern Lisp on the JVM (and the browser in the form of ClojureScript), which incorporates great ideas from multiple paradigms.
-Easy interoperability with the large number of available Java libraries is an added bonus.
+Easy interoperability with the large number of available Java libraries can make it a no-brainer for enterprise usage.

 It features persistent data structures, a well-designed sequence abstraction, great support for concurrency, and to round it off, good performance on the JVM.